One Fateful Day in Metropolis in the year 2009...

 “Parademons,” Darkseid ordered to his mindless followers that were around him.
 “Dispose of these annoyances.”

-The Parademons immediately descended onto the would be rescuers.
-Quickly the two mortal men began to defend themselves from the Parademon assault.
-Darkseid stood by to watch it with mild curiosity but didn't notice that behind him, the Kryptonian had gotten back up.
+The Parademons immediately descended onto the would-be rescuers.
+Quickly, the two mortal men began to defend themselves from the Parademon assault.
+Darkseid stood by to watch it with mild curiosity.
 Superman took advantage of the distraction Luthor and Batman had caused and managed to get behind the New God.

 Metron sat in his chair and sighed as he watched Superman renew his hopeless fight against Darkseid.
-The New God had seen the original timeline and this battle shouldn't have occurred.
-He as a scientist had dedicated his intellect and whole life to the study of time and space.
+The New God Metron had seen the original timeline and this battle shouldn’t have occurred.
+He, as a scientist, had dedicated his intellect and whole life to the study of time and space.
 Eventually, Metron had built a device that allowed him to see the future.
-This device enabled Metron to show up at certain moments in the timestream and observe important events of history, hence his title Metron the Observer.
-He chose the title observer because he knew the consequences of interfering in the past, present, and future.
+This device enabled Metron to show up at certain moments in the timestream and observe important events of history, hence his title Metron, the Observer.
+He chose the title because he knew the consequences of interfering in the past, present, and future.
 He was a scientist, not a meddler.
-Often Metron found himself on Earth which seemed to be a catalyst for important moments lately.
-In fact the machine that displayed the future showed Metron the android Brainiac's defeat on Earth years before the actual battle took place.
+Often, Metron found himself on Earth, which seemed to be a catalyst for important moments lately.
+In fact, the machine that displayed the future showed Metron the android Brainiac’s defeat on Earth years before the actual battle took place.

-Metron still watched the actual fight between the Luthor-Brainiac hybrid and the founders of the Justice League in person unseen.
+Metron still had watched the actual fight between the Luthor-Brainiac hybrid and the Founders of the Justice League in person, unseen.
 It truly was a battle for the ages.
-Before watching the fight, the observer's technology had predicted the Justice League would defeat the Luthor-Brainiac hybrid and therefore Brainiac would be forever trapped in the Speed Force where he could no longer terrorize the universe.
-But it was supposed to come at a price as all victories do; the hero named the Flash was supposed to have died in his attempt to force Brainiac into the Speed Force.
+Before watching the fight, the observer’s technology had predicted the Justice League would defeat the Luthor-Brainiac hybrid and therefore Brainiac would be forever trapped in the Speed Force, where he could no longer terrorize the universe.
+But it was supposed to come at a price as all victories do; the hero named the Flash was supposed to have died in his attempt to trap Brainiac into the Speed Force.

 After the battle with Brainiac, the machine showed Metron not one, but multiple futures.
 It was unable to predict a definite future now due to the timestream not following the machine’s original projections.
 But that was the least of Metron’s problems.
 Almost every possible future the machine displayed ended the same way; the death and destruction of reality by the return of Darkseid.

-And thus because Metron couldn't do anything but advise, Luthor ignored him and made the grave mistake of bringing Darkseid back to life instead of Brainiac.
+And thus, because Metron couldn’t do anything but advise, Luthor ignored him and made the grave mistake of bringing Darkseid back to life instead of Brainiac.
 Luthor had doomed not just Earth, but the entire universe as well.
-Yet Metron hadn't given up yet.
+Yet, Metron hadn’t given up yet.
 Despite the fact that most of the possible futures that the machine had showed him ended badly, Metron saw one possible future that gave the universe a slim chance of survival.
-However Metron already discovered the machine was faulty so he knew he couldn't trust it completely.
+However, Metron had already discovered the machine was faulty so he knew he couldn’t trust it completely.
 He had based his new gamble on a possible, not definite future.
 But desperate times call for desperate measures.

 “Get away from here!” she ordered.
 “It’s not safe!”

-"Don't worry," the old Asian man said calmly and undisturbed by the battle around him.
-"I'm here to help."
+“Don’t worry,” the old Asian man said calmly, undisturbed by the battle around him.
+“I’m here to help.”